changeweb/Unifiedtransform/readme.md

    4. To get Grade of students of a course for given marks, Teacher clicks the Get Total Marks button.
       (Usually this is done at the end of the semester)

+## Give Certificate or Diploma to students

+Upon request in issue #258, Certification file upload system has been added.

 ## Good to know

 * Setup your **Mail** configuration in `.env` file if you want to send email.
 Currently registered users are notified by invitation mail if Mail is configured properly.